-"Service lateral" means pipe or similar conduit connecting a building or property to the City's wastewater or stormwater main.
+"Service lateral" means pipe connecting a building or property to the City's wastewater or stormwater main.
 The purpose for which is to provide wastewater/stormwater service to the building or property.

 "Sewer permit" means a City of Coos Bay Sewer Connection/Sewer Cap/Sewer Repair Permit obtained to connect or repair a service lateral.